stefanschupp/stefanschupp.github.io/content/publications/schupp2022recent/index.md

 ---
-title: Recent Developments in Theory and Tool Support for Hybrid Systems Verification with Hypro
+title: 'Recent Developments in Theory and Tool Support for Hybrid Systems Verification with Hypro'
 authors:
   - admin,
   - Erika Ábrahám,